 The wedding date …

-Prince Harry and Meghan Markle are getting married in May of 2018.
+Prince Harry and Meghan Markle got married in May of 2018.
 While a spring wedding sounds perfectly normal, it actually bucks on old superstition that the month of May is bad luck.
 Queen Victoria believed very heavily in this superstition, and is rumored to have banned her children from getting married during that month.

 … and time